ps5-payload-dev/shsrv/README.md

 ```

 ## Limitations
-The login session is not attached to a TTY, so you cannot signal for, e.g., SIGINT
+The login session is not attached to a TTY, so you cannot run homebrew that alters
-with Ctrl+C. Furthermore, most of the commands are only partially implemneted.
+terminal properties like window size etc. Furthermore, most of the commands are only
-If you find some limitation extra anoying, file a github issue and perhaps it will
+partially implemented.
+If you find some limitation extra anoying, file a github issue
-be addressed.
+and perhaps it will be addressed.

 ## Reporting Bugs
 If you encounter problems with ps5-payload-shsrv, please [file a github issue][issues].